Changissnz/isoring/README.md

 A structure called the `IsoRingedChain` is supposed to guard a big secret, comprised of a sequence of arbitrarily-lengthed vectors (secrets).

-# What is a secret?
+# What is a Secret?

 Who knows, really?